chinjon/mbrainz/README.md

 The MusicBrainz API will only return data if a valid MusicBrainz ID value has been inputted.
 This API does not leverage search queries.

+The purpose of this project is to provide an interface between APIs that leverage MusicBrainz IDs such as LastFM and obtain that metadata.

 ### Links

 - [MusicBrainz Website](https://musicbrainz.org/)